TCA Peel Hobart: Costs, Recovery, Benefits & Safer Alternatives

 Aftercare for a TCA Chemical Peel in Hobart’s Climate

 Recovery after a TCA peel is heavily influenced by how well the skin is cared for.
 In Hobart, where UV levels remain high throughout the year, protection against sun exposure is critical.
-A daily broad-spectrum SPF 50+ is non-negotiable.
+A daily broad-spectrum SPF 50+ is strongly recommended.
 Skincare should be gentle, fragrance-free, and focused on restoring the skin barrier.
 Actives like retinol, AHAs, or exfoliating acids should be paused until the skin is fully healed.

 Are There Risks With TCA Peels?